Scale-invariant magnetoresistance in a cuprate superconductor

-Figure~1 shows the in-plane resistivity in a \LSCO cuprate sample\cite{Bozovic2009, Bozovic2016} at $x=0.190$\cite{Liang-doping} (SI) in magnetic fields up to $80$T for temperatures in the range $4$K to $180$K. Linear-in-temperature resistivity down to the superconducting temperature, $T_c=38.6$K (Figure~1b) indicates close proximity to critical doping.
-Figure~1a shows that magnetoresistance below 40K is linear in magnetic field over the entire normal-state field range up to the highest measured field of $80$T. To quantify this observation we define the field-slope, $β(B,T)=dρ(B,T)/dB$, and the temperature-slope, $α(T)=dρ(T)/dT$.
-We find that the field-slope saturates at both high magnetic fields and low temperatures.
-As field is increased, the field-slope $β(B,T)$ saturates after superconductivity is suppressed (SI), and as temperature is decreased at a fixed field of $\sim70$T, the slope saturates below about $25$K (Figure~1d).
-This low-temperature, high-field saturation value of $β(B,T)$ defines the field- and temperature-independent field-slope $β$, which in natural energy units ($μ_BB$ for magnetic field) is $β/μ_B=5.2μΩ\text{cm/meV}$.
-This value is comparable in magnitude to the temperature-slope, $α/k_B=11.8μΩ\text{cm/meV}$ in energy units ($k_BT$ for temperature).
+Figure 1 shows the in-plane resistivity ($ρ$) of a thin-film \LSCO cuprate sample at $p=0.190$ \cite{Bozovic2009, Bozovic2016,Bozovic2009,Bozovic2015,Takagi1989,Liang-doping,valueofp} in magnetic fields aligned along the crystallographic c-axis up to $80$ T. Linear-in-temperature resistivity down to the superconducting transition temperature, $T_c=38.6$ K (Figure 1E), indicates close proximity to the critical doping.
+Figure 1A shows that the magnetoresistance below $40$ K is linear in magnetic field over the entire normal-state field range.
+To quantify this observation we define the field-slope, $β(B,T) = dρ(B,T)/dB$.
+We observe that at $70$ T, $β(B,T)$ saturates below $25$ K (Figures 1, B and C, and Figure S3) which suggests that linear-in-field resistivity is an intrinsic property of the strange metal state.
+The saturation value of $β$ at low temperature and high fields in natural energy units is $β/μ_B=5.2$ $μΩ$cm/meV where $μ_B$ is the Bohr magneton.
+This is comparable in magnitude to the temperature-slope, $α(T) = dρ(T)/dT$, which is $11.8$ $μΩ$cm/meV in $α/k_B$ energy units.